Beverly Hills rooftop unit replacement with startup proof.

 Cali HVAC treats the closeout as part of the product.
 For a Beverly Hills rooftop package unit, that means the homeowner should receive access plan, model and serial photos, startup sheet, tenant or HOA closeout notes in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-Permit, rebate, and AHRI context for a Beverly Hills rooftop unit replacement
+Beverly Hills rebate, permit, and AHRI paperwork for rooftop unit replacement

 Beverly Hills rooftop unit replacement paperwork context.